cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 secrets of senders and recipients.
 The desired security goals are detailed below:

-* Message secrecy: confidentiality of the sender's messages against chosen ciphertext attacks
+* Message secrecy: Confidentiality of the sender's messages against chosen ciphertext attacks
-* Export key secrecy: indistinguishability of each export secret from a uniformly random bitstring of equal length, i.e., `Context.Export` is a variable-length PRF
+* Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length, i.e., `Context.Export` is a variable-length PRF
-* Sender authentication: proof of sender origin for PSK, Auth, and AuthPSK modes
+* Sender authentication: Proof of sender origin for PSK, Auth, and AuthPSK modes

 These security goals are expected to hold for any honest sender and